chinapedia/wikipedia.abstract.en/Page/Nicaragua.md

 Tourism

-Crucero_en_San_Juan.jpg Cruise ship docked near the beach at San Juan del Sur in Southern Nicaragua.]]
+Cruise ship docked near the beach at San Juan del Sur in Southern Nicaragua.]]

 By 2006, tourism had become the second largest industry in Nicaragua.[226]
 Previously, tourism had grown about 70% nationwide during a period of 7 years, with rates of 10%–16% annually.[227]
 The increase and growth led to the income from tourism to rise more than 300% over a period of 10 years.[228]
 The growth in tourism has also positively affected the agricultural, commercial, and finance industries, as well as the construction industry.
 President Daniel Ortega has stated his intention to use tourism to combat poverty throughout the country.[229]
-The results for Nicaragua's tourism-driven economy have been significant, with the nation welcoming one million tourists in a calendar year for the first time in its history in 2010.[230]HuellasdeAcahualinca.jpg called "Huellas de Acahualinca" preserved in volcanic mud near Lake Managua.]]
+The results for Nicaragua's tourism-driven economy have been significant, with the nation welcoming one million tourists in a calendar year for the first time in its history in 2010.[230] called "Huellas de Acahualinca" preserved in volcanic mud near Lake Managua.]]

 Every year about 60,000 U.S. citizens visit Nicaragua, primarily business people, tourists, and those visiting relatives.[231]
 Some 5,300 people from the U.S. reside in Nicaragua.
 The majority of tourists who visit Nicaragua are from the U.S., Central or South America, and Europe.
 According to the Ministry of Tourism of Nicaragua (INTUR),[232] the colonial cities of León and Granada are the preferred spots for tourists.
 Also, the cities of Masaya, Rivas and the likes of San Juan del Sur, El Ostional, the Fortress of the Immaculate Conception, Ometepe Island, the Mombacho volcano, and the Corn Islands among other locations are the main tourist attractions.
 In addition, ecotourism, sport fishing and surfing attract many tourists to Nicaragua.

 According to the _TV Noticias_ news program, the main attractions in Nicaragua for tourists are the beaches, the scenic routes, the architecture of cities such as León and Granada, ecotourism, and agritourism particularly in northern Nicaragua.[233]
 As a result of increased tourism, Nicaragua has seen its foreign direct investment increase by 79.1% from 2007 to 2009.[234]

 Nicaragua is referred to as _"the land of lakes and volcanoes"_ due to the number of lagoons and lakes, and the chain of volcanoes that runs from the north to the south along the country's Pacific side.[235][236][237]
 Today, only 7 of the 50 volcanoes in Nicaragua are considered active.
-Many of these volcanoes offer some great possibilities for tourists with activities such as hiking, climbing, camping, and swimming in crater lakes.LagunaApoyo.jpg is a nature reserve located between the departments of Masaya and Granada.]]
+Many of these volcanoes offer some great possibilities for tourists with activities such as hiking, climbing, camping, and swimming in crater lakes. is a nature reserve located between the departments of Masaya and Granada.]]

 The Apoyo Lagoon Natural Reserve was created by the eruption of the Apoyo Volcano about 23,000 years ago, which left a huge 7 km-wide crater that gradually filled with water.
 It is surrounded by the old crater wall.[238]
 The rim of the lagoon is lined with restaurants, many of which have kayaks available.
 Besides exploring the forest around it, many water sports are practiced in the lagoon, most notably kayaking.[239]

 Sand skiing has become a popular attraction at the Cerro Negro volcano in León.
 Both dormant and active volcanoes can be climbed.
-Some of the most visited volcanoes include the Masaya Volcano, Momotombo, Mombacho, Cosigüina and Ometepe's Maderas and Concepción.
-Nicaraguasee03.JPG are tropical islands located in Lake Nicaragua which are home to 76 bird species and are a growing ecotourism destination.]]
+Some of the most visited volcanoes include the Masaya Volcano, Momotombo, Mombacho, Cosigüina and Ometepe's Maderas and Concepción. are tropical islands located in Lake Nicaragua which are home to 76 bird species and are a growing ecotourism destination.]]

 Ecotourism aims to be ecologically and socially conscious; it focuses on local culture, wilderness, and adventure.
 Nicaragua's ecotourism is growing with every passing year.[240]
 It boasts a number of ecotourist tours and perfect places for adventurers.
 Nicaragua has three eco-regions (the Pacific, Central, and Atlantic) which contain volcanoes, tropical rainforests, and agricultural land.[241]
 The majority of the eco-lodges and other environmentally-focused touristic destinations are found on Ometepe Island,[242] located in the middle of Lake Nicaragua just an hour's boat ride from Granada.
 While some are foreign-owned, such as the tropical permaculture lodge at Finca El Zopilote, others are owned by local families, like the small but well-acclaimed Finca Samaria.

 Demographics

-Nica_Women.jpg

 +------------+
 | Population |